Oujda Oriental, Morocco Travel Guide

 Oujda is generally safe for tourists, but urban precautions apply.

 Morocco is in a seismic zone; minor tremors can occur.
-Flash floods can occur during heavy winter rains.
-Extreme heat in summer is a regular seasonal hazard.
+Rapid flooding can occur during heavy winter rains.
+Extreme heat in summertime is a regular seasonal hazard.

 Travel insurance is a good suggestion.
 A comprehensive policy includes coverage for medical emergencies, trip cancellation, lost luggage, and personal liability.
 Consider World Nomads or SafetyWing.

-Familiarize yourself with safety procedures if staying in a multi-story building.
+Familiarize yourself with security measures if your accommodation is in a multi-story building.
 Major earthquakes are infrequent in Oujda.

 Exercise caution during heavy winter rains to avoid flash floods.
 Follow heat prevention strategies in summer.